 - Protection from sun damage for your skin

-Those benefits are too delicious to pass up.
-Here are eight great ways that you can include chocolate in your diet while meeting your health goals.
+Those benefits are too sweet to pass up, right?
+We couldn’t agree more!
+Here are eight great ways to celebrate the holiday and include chocolate in your diet while still meeting your health goals:

 Eat It As-Is

+If you like a classic chocolate bar, you’ll really love this!
 Some studies have shown that eating dark chocolate can help you lose weight if you melt a small piece of good quality chocolate on your tongue 20 minutes before eating.
-It triggers the hormones in your brain that tell you you’re full, and that can help you eat less.
+It triggers the hormones in your brain that tell you you’re full, which can help you eat less.
 If that’s not reason enough to celebrate, what is?

 Chocolatey Steel Cut Oatmeal

+Granola is one tasty way to celebrate National Chocolate Lovers’ Month in the morning, but how about oatmeal?
 Not only does this breakfast deliver the chocolate flavor you crave, but it also takes only a few minutes to whip up.
-Made in the slow cooker, this is the perfect recipe to prep for a busy week ahead or for entertaining a crew.
-For every cup of steel cut oats, stir in 2 cups of water and milk, 2 tablespoons cocoa powder, and 1 ounce of unsweetened chocolate chopped up.
-Sweeten it with a little maple syrup or stevia to taste, cover, and cook for eight hours on low.
+Made in the slow cooker, this is the perfect recipe to prep for a busy week ahead or when entertaining a crew.
+For every cup of steel-cut oats, stir in 2 cups of water and milk, 2 tablespoons cocoa powder, and 1 ounce of unsweetened chocolate chopped up.
+Sweeten it with a little maple syrup or stevia to taste.
+Then, cover and cook for eight hours on low.

 Shakes are great, but smoothies are a dish you can eat with a spoon, which somehow feels even more decadent and satisfying.
 By combining your favorite chocolate protein powder with some raw cacao, banana, and unsweetened plant milk, you can create the perfect base for your smoothie bowl.
 Top this with toasted almonds, granola, coconut or fresh bananas and enjoy a treat worth waking up for.